nick1udwig/ursr/README.md

 # Privacy notice

-Since you are sending your audio to a provider to transcribe, you should not send sensitive audio to people you don't trust.
+If you are sending your audio to a provider to transcribe, you should not send sensitive audio unless you trust that provider.
 There is nothing stopping a sketchy provider from keeping your audio and your transcripts.
-If you have sensitive audio you wish to transcribe, you should set up your own provider node and use that.
+If you have sensitive audio you wish to transcribe, you should set up your own provider node and set it as the provider for your request.

 # Dev stuff